Program

 Core Courses

-The three courses below comprise the foundational requirements for the ENST Program [note that we may consider substitutes for 220 and 240 on an exceptions-only basis, in cases where exigencies (e.g., course capacities, scheduling conflicts) are involved].
+The three courses below comprised the foundational requirements for the ENST Program [note that we may consider substitutes for existing courses on exceptions-only basis, in cases where exigencies (e.g., course capacities, scheduling conflicts) are involved].

 This foundational course surveys the field of environmental studies, covering theories and applications in the realms of science, policy, and humanities.
 What are the most pressing environmental issues today, and how have they developed over time?
 How are social and political issues influenced by the environment, and how is the environment impacted by human societies?
 Looking at spheres including food, water, energy, and climate, this course draws upon a wide of array of resources and materials to engage environmental challenges and highlight possibilities for transformation.
 The course will also include a community-engagement component with various local partners.
 The class is required for ENST minors, but is open to students from across the university interested in the nexus of environmental and social issues.